Here's what worries scientists about bird flu's spread among cattle

 How mammals may spread it among themselves: Clues from ferrets

-With millions of birds infected all over the globe, some of the common ways mammals are being infected is through consuming dead birds or being exposed to feces.
+With millions of birds infected all over the globe, it's likely that many mammals are being infected through consuming dead birds or being exposed to feces.

 Wille says the virus may have been introduced into dairy cattle in a similar way.